Cruising Q&A

 Do I Need Travel Insurance?

-We highly recommend travelers consider travel insurance options to cover trip cancellation as well as emergency travel and health services.
-Trip cancellation should be considered by travelers who live in an area prone to bad winter weather.
+We highly recommend cruisers consider travel insurance options to cover trip cancellation, as well as emergency travel and health services.
+Trip cancellation should be considered by travelers who live in an area prone to bad winter weather or during hurricane season.
 Medical services should be considered by everyone.
-Especially Caribbean cruisers who visit underdeveloped countries with sub-standard medical facilities.
+Especially cruisers who visit underdeveloped countries with sub-standard medical facilities.
 Before embarking on an overseas vacation, travelers should check their medical policy to see what is covered.
-American health care providers may not cover costs out of the country.
+Most American health care providers do not cover costs out of the country.
 Medicare generally does not provide coverage unless a supplement is purchased.

 There are two kinds of travel insurance, primary and secondary.
-Primary insurance covers you without relying on your other insurers i.e.: medical, home owners etc. to pay for some of the claim.
+Primary insurance covers you without relying on your other insurers i.e.: medical, home owners etc., to pay for some of the claim.
 Secondary insurance policies pay after your own private insurance pays the maximum benefit.
-Insurance companies such as Travelex or TravelGuard offer Primary Insurance.
+Insurance companies like TravelGuard offer Primary Insurance.
 Insurance can be bought through insurance or travel agents and tour operators.
 The Internet has made it easy to research and purchase insurance.
-Sites like Insuremytrip.com, Squaremouth.com and Totaltravelinsurance.com offer side-by-side comparisons, including prices, and their agents can answer questions on the phone.
+Sites such as Insuremytrip.com and Squaremouth.com offer side-by-side comparisons, including prices.
+You should also consider an annual medical evacuation insurance plan like Medjet.com, if you travel often.

 Do I really have to wear a formal outfit to dinner?